labinskin/Amazon_Vine_Analysis/README.md

   0.12% of all reviews (both Vine, non-Vine) were 5 star Vine reviews

   The percent of non-Vine reviews are 5 star are:

   ![](https://github.com/labinskin/Amazon_Vine_Analysis/blob/main/Resources/percent_unpaid_five.png)

-  --99.69% of all 5 star reviews are non-Vine
+  99.69% of all 5 star reviews are non-Vine

   ![](https://github.com/labinskin/Amazon_Vine_Analysis/blob/main/Resources/percent_unpaid_five_total.png)

-  --38.61% of all reviews are 5 star non-Vine
+  38.61% of all reviews are 5 star non-Vine reviews

 ## Summary